A quiet Dutch village holds clues as European politics veer to the right

 These forces have bubbled up to varying degrees one country at a time, including in Germany, France, Spain, Sweden and Austria.
 But before long, experts worry, they could dramatically reshape the continent from the top down.

 In June, voters in the 27 member states of the European Union will elect their next Parliament for a five-year term.
-Analysts say that far-right parties, now the sixth-largest group in the assembly, are primed to gain seats – and more influence over EU policies affecting everything from civil rights to gender issues to immigration.
+Analysts say that far-right parties are primed to gain seats – and more influence over EU policies affecting everything from civil rights to gender issues to immigration.

 “People have a score to settle with ‘old politics,’” said Rem Korteweg, senior research fellow at the Clingendael think tank in The Hague.

-In the Netherlands, long a haven on things like drug use, end-of-life decisions and gender issues, this score-settling paved the way for the shrill voice of Wilders.
-“A vote for Wilders clearly was a protest vote,” said Korteweg.

-In some other European nations, the shift to the right has gone even further and begun to gnaw at the foundations of democracy.
+In some European nations, the shift to the right has begun to gnaw at the foundations of democracy.

 RISING COSTS, RISING ANGER